le21-j/learning-log/README.md

 /notes will have different concepts I have learned so far and general notes I took for myself

-/code will have snippets of code I have produced and worked on
+/code will have snippets I have produced and worked on

 /projects will have fully shipped and finished products to showcasing the different skills I have learned